 Determination Is Key

 Just as with Sylvester Stallone’s personal life and his character, it all came down to determination.
-When it comes to your own road blocks, remember this.
+When it comes to your own roadblocks, remember this.
 No one on this planet has to live with you other than yourself.
-Only you feel your failure, your desire for more, your understanding in your ability, and your personal worth.
+Only you feel your failure, your desire for more, your understanding of your ability, and your personal worth.
 You are your biggest advocate, friend, and supporter.
 Determination is key if you want to make it at your dream.

 Making It Yourself

 What this all comes down to is a simple question.
 Have you ever had a dream?
 Have you ever been gripped by a passion or a desire that took you off your feet and gave meaning to your life?
 What separates you from it now?
 Do you think you are too broke, too tiny, or too small in your ideas or means to accomplish it?
 What separates those who succeed from those who don’t is far less then you may expect.
 Consider the example of Sylvester Stallone and know that his success is self-made.
 He isn’t a superhuman (despite what his movies might make you think).
 Rather, he is just like you.

 The world is hard, challenging, and is not set up to hold your hand as you live your life.
 Seizing your dreams and goals is just that.
 It requires reaching out and making the connections you.
 If you are hoping for something to happen or feel like you deserve something, then you will never get it.
 Feeling like you have been robbed of glory will never bring that glory to you.
 Instead, you have to step out the door and enter the world for yourself.
 Nothing will happen otherwise.